 Challenge has been a prevailing theme in my life, not just during times of transition.
 So much so, in fact, that it's nearly a reflex for me to face challenge determined to conquer it.
 These days, though, I'm experiencing extreme life transitions in rapid fire succession and there's nothing to do but endure.

 I know that it only takes a few seconds of courage to choose to face challenge.
 And it only takes facing challenge to achieve growth.
 It's that courage that I have to muster every day… often several times each day.
 It may be exhausting or overwhelming, but I never regret being brave.

 It isn't like that for everyone.
 Many typically strong women of an assured age are blindsided by midlife challenges.
+Some are struck by how quickly things can change and are unable to react.
 Some have become indifferent to growth or habitually back down from these trials.
 Others may have become complacent or stuck in a mindset that invokes panic, withdrawing from challenge.
 They may dread failure, fear the unknown, or avoid criticism and setbacks.
-They may be so downtrodden that they simply think, "Why bother?" or "I just can't…"
+Or they may be so downtrodden that they simply think, "Why bother?" or "I just can't…"

 Step Forward Into Growth

 Many, many (MANY) years ago, I stumbled across a quote from Abraham Maslow who said, "In any given moment, we have two options: To step forward into growth or step back into safety."
 It's this quote that often helps me find my courage.
 Becoming more of the person we are meant to be and living our lives well happen only by stepping forward into growth.

 If you're having trouble taking that step, you might want to begin with the following proven method and one that I have used many times over for most of my adult life:

 1. Define the challenge - If you don’t clearly understand the problem, you can’t really solve it.
 Defining the challenge will help you to focus and ultimately discover the best way to overcome.